Questions? Call or text anytime 📞 818-446-9627

 It starts with a simple, worried thought.
 “Is this rash normal?”
 “Why did the baby make that weird breathing sound?”
 Before you know it, you’re typing symptoms into a search bar.
 Ten minutes later, you’ve clicked through a dozen medical websites and forums, and you have convinced yourself that your perfectly healthy baby has a rare and life-threatening disease.

 This is the treacherous world of "Dr. Google," and for a new parent struggling with postpartum health anxiety, it can be a dangerous and addictive place.
 You go there seeking reassurance, but you almost always leave with more fear than you started with.
-This compulsive searching is a core challenge of parenting in the digital age, and learning to break the cycle is essential for your peace of mind.
+This compulsive searching is a core challenge of , and learning to break the cycle is essential for your peace of mind.

 Why "Dr. Google" is So Tempting for New Parents